 Residents Maintain Autonomy

-Measures the percentage of long-term stay patients who needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and eating.
+This tells you the percentage of patients that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile